andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-Also set username and password.
-I put this VM in the Active-Directory-Vnet aswell.
-Everything else is the same as dc-1 VM.
-Clicked review+create.
+I then set the Image and Size for the VM, this time configuring it like a common end-user's computer.
+I Also set a username and password and put this VM in the Active-Directory-Vnet.
+Everything else was left default or the same as dc-1.
 </p>
 <br />